 Your child may lack energy for several days, and may also be restless at night.
-This will improve over 3 to 4 days.
+This will improve over 3 to 4 days after an adenoidectomy, and 10 to 14 days after a tonsillectomy.
+Recovery from an adenoidectomy alone is easier than recovery from a tonsillectomy.
 It is quite common for your child to feel progressively worse during the first 5 to 6 days after surgery.
-Your child may also become constipated during this time for three reasons: he/she will not be eating his regular diet, he/she will be taking pain medications, and he/she may be less active.
+Your child may also become constipated during this time for three reasons: not be eating regular diet, taking pain medications, and less activity.